dfe-analytical-services/ees-analytics-data/README.md

 ### Pre-commit hooks

-We have some pre-commit hooks set up to help with code quality and deployment dependencies.
+We have some pre-commit hooks set up to help with code quality.
 These are controlled by the `.hooks/pre-commit.R` file.

 ## Contact